-Generally, this issue is more obvious if you’re using a limited data plan, as it could trigger warnings or additional costs if the data consumption exceeds your account limit.
+This issue is more obvious if you’re using a limited data plan, as it could trigger warnings or additional costs if the data consumption exceeds your account limit.
 However, devices usually track this information for both data network and Wi-Fi usage.
 Additionally, unlimited wireless data plans typically still track how much you’re using.

 As a result, you can check to see if your data usage has increased with relative ease.
 If you see amounts far above what you’d expect for your activity level, that’s a red flag.

 In some cases, a person that’s watching you doesn’t just want to view or hear you through your device; they also want to know your physical location.
 Spyware apps may come with location tracking, allowing the application to pass that information along to another person.
 Additionally, built-in services like Find My Device or Find My iPhone can have location-sharing features, giving a person access to where you are through a non-malicious app.

 If you’re concerned about spyware, the best first step is to check the list of all applications that have location permissions.
 If an app you aren’t familiar with is tapping into that data, research it to determine if it’s malicious.